alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 -----------
 A project carried out in December 2011 - January 2012 that used crowdsourcing to analyse and classify the content of tweets that linked to scholarly papers.
 Participants used an ontology to describe the types of links made in the tweet (e.g.) One main finding was that most tweets do not contain a sentiment about the link being shared.
-The crowdometer.org site is no longer available althought the github site containing the code used is still accessible.
+The crowdometer.org site is no longer available although the github site containing the code used is still accessible.

 ResearchGate Score
 ------------------
 ResearchGate is a social networking site for researchers to connect and collaborate.
 Researches can add their publications to their profile and the site generates statistics about views, downloads and citations.
 The service also calculates its own impact metric, the RG score.
 Researchers can share data alongside publications.
 An open peer review feature was recently added to the site, called OpenReview.
 Users receive notification emails with information on the downloads, views, citations and other activity from people in their network.
 ResearchGate was founded in 2008.